MicrosoftDocs/VBA-Docs/api/Excel.QueryTable.WebTables.md

 # QueryTable.WebTables property (Excel)

-Returns or sets a comma-delimited list of table names or table index numbers when you import a Web page into a query table.
+Returns or sets a comma-delimited list of table names or table index numbers when you import a web page into a query table.
 Read/write  **String**.

 ## Syntax